 As a general rule, pruning smoke trees for shape is done in very early spring when the plant is still mostly dormant and the process will create less stress.
 Summer flowering trees such as smoke tree need to be pruned before flower buds have shown.
 The rule for pruning deciduous flowering plants states that if it flowers after June 1, like the smoke bush, you need to prune in early spring.

-Smoke tree pruning can also be done in late winter if you wish to rejuvenate the plant and cut it all the way to the ground.
+Smoke tree pruning can also be done in late winter if you wish to rejuvenate the plant and

 Pruning Smoke Trees